alhajee/ckan/doc/user-guide.rst

 --------------------------------

-If you want to look for data owned by a particular organization, you can search within that organization from its home page in CKAN.
+If you want to look for data owned by a particular organization, you can search within that organization from its home page in FMLD.

 #.
 Select the "Organizations" link at the top of any page.

 #.
 Select the organization you are interested in.
-CKAN will display your
+FMLD will display your
    organization's home page.

 #.
 Type your search query in the main search box on the page.

-CKAN will return search results as normal, but restricted to datasets from the organization.
+FMLD will return search results as normal, but restricted to datasets from the organization.

 If the organization is of interest, you can opt to be notified of changes to it